LolloPero/Github-activities-visualization/README.md

 ## Tech Stack

-## Installation and Setup
+## Installation and Execution

 ### 0) Prerequites

 Make sure the following softwares have been installed on your local machine:
 - TerraForm
+- Docker and Docker-compose

 ### 1) Google Cloud & Terraform : setup cloud infrastructure